 - IT and Software – Networks and Security, Hardware

 - Design – Web Design, Graphic Design, User Experience

-If you’re learning coding to start freelancing or to get a developer job in the future, you can find a good range of courses to learn how to manage your business and how to prepare for interviews, too.
+If you’re learning coding to start freelancing or to get a developer job in the future, you can save heaps of time by learning everything in one place.
+You’ll find a huge range of courses to learn not just the skills to get a job, but also for managing your business and preparing for interviews, too.

 What characterizes Udemy the most is the number of courses available.
 You can learn literally anything on Udemy.

 However, since anyone confident enough in their teaching skills can create and offer a course on Udemy, the quality can vary a lot.

 Each instructor has their own approach to the course topic and teaching in general.
 Therefore, every coding course you take on Udemy has a slightly different feel to it.